 The crew traveled 240,000 miles from the Earth to the moon in 76 hours.

-ABC, CBS, and NBC spent, collectively, between $11 and $12 million on Apollo 11 coverage and covered the mission from Sunday morning until Monday evening.
+ABC, CBS and NBC spent, collectively, between $11 million and $12 million on Apollo 11 coverage and covered the mission from Sunday morning until Monday evening.

 November 21, 1962 - President Kennedy tells NASA Administrator James Webb, “This is, whether we like it or not, a race.
 Everything we do [in space] ought to be tied into getting to the moon ahead of the Russians.”

 May 18, 1969 - Apollo 10 lifts off from Kennedy Space Center, Florida.
 This launch is a dress rehearsal for Apollo 11.
-The crew, Thomas Stafford, John Young, and Eugene Cernan orbit the moon and then return to earth 8 days, 3 minutes and 3 seconds later.
+The crew, Thomas Stafford, John Young, and Eugene Cernan, orbit the moon and then return to earth eight days, three minutes and three seconds later.

 July 22, 1969 - Columbia reaches a trajectory toward Earth.